Jian-UOA/CS5917/README.md

 ## Use Case for this engineering
 <img width="653" height="378" alt="image" src="https://github.com/user-attachments/assets/5435171e-9a3d-4703-a439-39c0df30596f" />

-There are **four actors** in the use case:

-• **User:** The user can control the robot to move around, set a target position, and monitor the robot’s status.

-• **Robot:** The robot can perform mapping, localization, and navigation tasks, and can also deliver items using a drone.

-• **Drone:** The drone can be controlled by the robot to deliver items to a specified target position.

-• **PC:** The PC is a personal computer that runs the uoa_robot_drone engineering package, which includes nodes for monitoring the robot’s status and controlling the drone.

 There are **four main use cases**:

 • **Mapping:** The robot can perform mapping tasks to create a map of the environment.